 Discussion:

-There are several discussions on the text” ”.
+There are several discussions on the text” An originator MLD shall maintain a single common transmit buffer for each <peer MLD, TID> tuple under a block ack agreement, independent of the number of links that are setup”.
 E.g., how can it be test?
 Finally, the text was removed in the document and will be handled in CC36 CR.

 Discussions on discaring duplicate frame with the same sequence number.
 In Revmd, the retry bit is used for it.